JacksonWebServices/laravel-db2/README.md

 # laravel-iseries

 It provides DB2 Connection by extending the Illuminate Database component of the laravel framework.
+Tested on laravel 5.2

 ---